 Royal Thai puppets (hun laung) were traditionally of big size and intricate structures, pulled by an compley array of strings from inside the puppet to brass rings on the puppeteers’ fingers.
 During festivals, royal puppets were used to evoke ancient Siamese myths, imitating dances and gestures from traditional opera.

 Traditional Thai puppetry nearly disappears in the first half of the 20th century with the relative political decline of Thai monarchy and the emergence of new entertainments such as motion pictures.

-Beginning of the century, a master classical puppetter named Kru Krae Suppawanich develops a smaller and lighter type of puppet (hun la korn lek) by reducing the size and the operational complexity of the traditional royal Thai puppet.
+Beginning of the 20th century, a master classical puppetter named Kru Krae Suppawanich develops a smaller and lighter type of puppet (hun la korn lek) by reducing the size and the operational complexity of the traditional royal Thai puppets.

 Later in the century, Sakorn Yang-keawsot, a Thai comedian fascinated by traditional puppetry inherits and further develops technically Krae’s small puppets to make them more lifelike.

 Sakorn aims at reviving and modernising the traditional brilliance and the popularity of Thai puppetry.
 He trains his nine children who starts staging public performances in their Joe Louis Puppet Theatre in 1985.
 The puppeteers’ family presents various adaptations of Thai epic literature, supported by traditional Thai classical music (piphat).
 The troupe achieves national consecration in the 1990’s, soon echoed internationally.

 Joe Louis Puppet Theatre was unfortunately closed during my stay in Bangkok.
 However, there are a few other locations running performances of Thai traditional puppet theatre.
 Standing along a canal in Thonburi area, the Artist’s House (Baan Silapin) is one of them.